-• It is strongly recommended that applicants commence their applications early to enable timely consultation with appropriate experts and expert bodies.
+- Applicants are encouraged to contact the department's Threatened Species Operations unit to discuss their proposed activities. - It is strongly recommended that applicants commence their applications early to enable timely consultation with appropriate experts, expert bodies and other stakeholders.

 Application process